CurrentFireT.png: 801x185, 335k (February 17, 2026, at 02:38 am)

 The system employs four distinct communication protocols, each selected specifically for its role in the overall architecture.
-Understanding why each protocol was chosen and how they work together reveals much about the sophistication of the design.
+Understanding why each protocol was chosen and how they work together reveals much about the design.

 MQTT, running between Module 1 and Module 2, provides the interface between Home Assistant and Arduino AR1.
 This protocol's publish-subscribe model with retained messages and quality-of-service guarantees makes it ideal for dashboard control, where state persistence across disconnections and guaranteed delivery of critical commands are essential.
 The MQTT broker running in a Docker container in the Raspberry Pi maintains the authoritative state of all controllable elements, ensuring that reconnecting clients immediately receive current system status.
 Topics are organized hierarchically, with pump control under home/pump/inTopic, peripheral states under home/peripheral1/set through home/peripheral4/set, and sensor readings published to home/sensor/ topics.
 This organization allows Home Assistant automations to subscribe to specific state changes and respond accordingly.